NathanY3G/rp2040-pio-emulator/README.md

-# Emulator for the PIO Blocks within the RP2040 Microcontroller (Python Edition)
+# Emulator for the PIO Blocks within the RP2 Microcontroller Series (Python Edition)

 ![Build Status](https://github.com/NathanY3G/rp2040-pio-emulator/actions/workflows/package-ci.yml/badge.svg) ![Coverage](./docs/images/coverage-badge.svg) [![PyPI](https://img.shields.io/pypi/v/rp2040-pio-emulator?color=informational)](https://pypi.org/project/rp2040-pio-emulator/)

 ## Introduction
-An emulator for the Programmable Input/Output (PIO) blocks that are present within the Raspberry Pi Foundation's RP2040 Microcontroller.
+An emulator for the Programmable Input/Output (PIO) blocks that are present within the Raspberry Pi Foundation's RP2040 and RP2350 Microcontrollers.
 It is designed to assist in the analysis of PIO programs and to help you by:

 * Enabling unit tests to be written.
 * Answering questions such as: How many clock cycles are being consumed?